 The figures below show representative examples of supported TOE models and their connections to peripherals and computers.
-This includes a 2-port dual-head model and a 4-port single-head model.
-8-port models behave the same way as 2-port and 4-port models except that additional connected computers are supported.
+This includes a 4-port single-head model.
+The 8-port model behaves the same way as 4-port models except that additional connected computers are supported.

-Figure 1: Standard Setup of 2-Port KVM TOE Installation
+Figure 1: Standard Setup of 4-Port KM TOE Installation